 - CGD for 2 days

 So feeding your mourning geckos should look something like this, then:

 - Friday — Bugs

 If this isn’t possible or if you’re on a busy schedule, then offering fresh crested gecko diet every 48 hours and dusted insects once a week is fine.

 Using a powdered diet makes keeping mourning geckos incredible easy — but be warned: just because the label says “crested gecko food” doesn’t necessarily mean that it’s nutritionally complete.
 (Just like dog food.)

-And before you get any ideas — baby food is NOT an acceptable substitute for CGD.
+And before you get any ideas — baby food or fruit puree is NOT an acceptable substitute for CGD.

 How to Prepare Powdered Diets

-Mix the powdered diet with water to a ketchup or smoothie consistency (usually 2-3 parts water per 1 part powder) and offer in a condiment cup or bottle cap.
+Mix the powdered diet with water to a ketchup or smoothie consistency (usually 2-3 parts water per 1 part powder) and offer in a biodegradable condiment cup.
 The cup can be placed on the ground or on a wall-mounted feeding ledge.
 If you have a large colony of geckos, offering CGD in multiple cups can help prevent quarreling.
-The CGD should be removed after 2 days.
+The CGD should be removed after no more than 2 days.